 The pathologist told defence QC Gordon Jackson: "Because of the condition in which the body was found a lot of our findings have to have caveats."

 Dr Wilkinson agreed with Mr Jackson that the injury to the neck bones might have been caused by someone gripping there while sawing off Mrs Dunleavy's head.

 He also agreed that a broken bone in the shin could have happened during handling of the body.

 The lawyer asked if injuries could have been the result of a fall.

 "That is indeed a possibility," Dr Wilkinson told him.

 He also agreed that, after her death, someone else could have dismembered the body.

 The court heard a number of marks were found which might have been bruises or might have been caused after death.
 There was also bleeding round the brain.

 Advocate depute Alex Prentice QC asked if a blow to the head could have caused the haemorrhage.
 "That would be a possibility," replied the pathologist.

-He also agreed that fists alone could have caused the injuries.'No emotion'
+He also agreed that fists alone could have caused the injuries.